"I've never seen a wall of snow that high before."

 This was explained to us by a staff member from Happo One Development, who said that even someone who has worked at the ski resort for nearly 30 years had never seen such a wall of snow nearly twice the height of a person at the Skyline boarding point

-Ski resorts across the country are now welcoming skiers in perfect conditions.
+Ski resorts all over the country are now welcoming skiers in perfect conditions.

 HAKUBA VALLEY is no exception, and since the start of February, the snow has piled up more than expected due to two cold fronts bringing heavy snowfall.
 At the aforementioned Happo-one Ridge, the official website says the snow depth at Kurobishi is 655cm.
 It seems like it may even be even more in some places